Student Transfer Process (English)

 - The Intra-district Transfer form is to be used if a parent/guardian who resides within the District attendance boundaries wants to enroll their child in another district school (home school boundaries for WESD are based on your street address).
 (WESD School Boundary List by Street Address)

 - The Intra-district process starts at the WESD District Office.
-Parent completes the Intra-district Transfer form and submits it to the Wright Elementary School District Office, 4385 Price Avenue, Santa Rosa, CA, fax to (707) 542-7962, or email to email@example.com.
+Parent completes the Intra-district Transfer form and submits it to the Wright Elementary School District Office, 4385 Price Avenue, Santa Rosa, CA, or email to firstname.lastname@example.org.

 - Superintendent checks with the principal of the WESD school of desired attendance as per the availability of classroom space for that particular grade level.
-Superintendent approves the Intra-district Transfer form and parents are notified via telephone call.
+Superintendent approves the Intra-district Transfer form and parents are notified via mail.

 - TIMELINE FOR FINAL DECISION NOTIFICATION FOR CURRENT YEAR REQUEST: Superintendent has 30 days from the date of receipt to notify parents if their child(rens) requests have been approved or denied for the current year request.

-- TIMELINE FOR FINAL DECISION NOTIFICATION FOR FUTURE YEAR REQUEST: Incoming transfer requests for future years will be date stamped upon arrival at the WESD District Office and placed in a folder until the commencement of the future school year’s enrollment period begins during the second week of January.
+- TIMELINE FOR FINAL DECISION NOTIFICATION FOR FUTURE YEAR REQUEST: Incoming transfer requests for future years will be date stamped upon arrival at the WESD District Office and placed in a folder until the commencement of the future school year’s enrollment period begins in January.
 Incoming transfer applications will be prioritized by the date received.
 Priority for acceptance is as follows:

 - Siblings of current/actively enrolled students